bghuan/oss/intl.en-US/SDK Reference/PHP/Upload objects/Multipart upload.md

     }
     printf(__FUNCTION__ . ": initiateMultipartUpload, uploadPart - part#{$i} OK\n");
 }
-// $uploadParts is an array composed by the ETags and part number (PartNumber) of each part.
+// $uploadParts is an array that consists of the ETags and the PartNumbers of each part.
 $uploadParts = array();
 foreach ($responseUploadPart as $i => $eTag) {
     $uploadParts[] = array(